 - Piss-Take Rap: Reviewing his hip-hop album, Allmusic.com remarked that Miller's skills were like if "Asher Roth,note The Bloodhound Gang, Andy Milonakis, Kool Keith, and Tom Green had a love child".note

 - Role-Ending Misdemeanor: Prior to the release of Deadpool 2 in 2018, Miller was involved in several controversies.
 This included being named in the sexual abuse allegations during the Weinstein Effect, being accused of transphobia by a former friend and on-set bullying by his former Silicon Valley co-stars, and culminated in him calling in a fake bomb threat at Penn Station after being removed from a train.
 As a result, the lines he recorded as Tuffnut for How to Train Your Dragon: The Hidden World were re-dubbed and Ryan Reynolds has stated that Miller will not be reprising his role as Weasel in future Deadpool films.
+He did not appear in another film until 2020's The Stand-In (his role in Underwater was shot pre-controversy).

 - Miller's well aware of his penchant for playing airheads, and he'll often play this up for additional laughs.
 In a late 2016 episode of the show Conan, for example, he appeared with a safety pin through his ear, explaining that it was done in solidarity with opponents of President-elect Donald Trump (many protesters had adopted pins on their clothing as a political symbol).
 Before too long, Miller's ear apparently started to bleed, and he complained about feeling "dizzy".